Serve this fragrant stir-fry with rice or noodles; we also love topping each serving with a fried egg and extra hot sauce.

 1 Lotus root, peeled, trimmed of root ends and thinly-sliced into rounds

 1 yellow onion, cut into slices

 1 bunch scallions, trimmed of root ends and minced

 1. In a bowl, whisk together the soy sauce, hoisin sauce, garlic, ginger and Sun Sauce until combined.

-2. Put the pork slices in a plastic baggie or bowl.
+2. Put the beef slices in a plastic baggie or bowl.
 Pour ¼ cup of the garlic-ginger sauce over the pork and mix to coat evenly.
 Marinate at least 1 hour or overnight in the fridge.
 Place remaining garlic-ginger sauce in the fridge as well.

 3. In a large skillet over medium high heat, add 1 tablespoon of the sesame or vegetable oil and the pork.
 Cook for 5 minutes, stirring occasionally.
 Remove the pork from the skillet and set aside.